mpetty-nayya/test-sl/docs/FAQ.md

 ## How do contact Nayya about an error I don't understand

+`409` and `422` errors should provide enough information to fix the error without contacting Nayya.

+`5xx` errors should be rare but sometimes provide enough information to prevent contacting Nayya.

-Contact nayya with [Request-Id](RequestIds.md) and a short description of the issue.
+Contact nayya by emailing api@nayya.com with the [Request-Id](RequestIds.md) and a short description of the issue.